Mutual Submission? (Ephesians 5:21)

 submitting to one another out of reverence for Christ.
 (ESV)

 Indeed, on its own, the expression “submitting to one another” seems to indicate that all submission should be mutual, including between husband and wife.
-However, there are some important things that need to be considered.
+However, this is not the case.